Smoking in Bollywood: Films

 In the olden films, it was more common to see a cigarette or a bidi hanging from the villain's mouth.
 This anti-hero was usually distinguished by partaking in alcohol or smoking, or both.
 The association of him as the anti-hero gives him a rebellious nature, an attractive feature to the youth.
-As time continued, tobacco began to be associated with the oppressed and marginalised working class in Bollywood films.
-This association could speak to a majority of the Indians who are undergoing economic struggles and allude to feelings of familiarity and empowerment.
+Moving forward, tobacco began to be associated with the oppressed and marginalised working class in Bollywood films.
+This association could speak to a majority of the Indians who were undergoing economic struggles and allude to feelings of familiarity and empowerment.
 In the '80s, Bollywood characters that smoked continued to be of rebellious nature.
 Bollywood soon began to include the romantic characters.
 At this point, Bollywood was beginning to vary the smokers up a bit in the film.
 This makes the product have a more relatable, well-rounded association.
 While the portrayal of smoking as rebellious has been constant, by the 90s and 2000s, there has been a decline in the incidence of smoking among the villains and sharp increase of smoking among the good guys in the Bollywood films.
-(From 1991–2002 the percentage of smoking among the good characters has risen from 22% to 53%).
+(From 1991 to 2002 the percentage of smoking among the good characters has risen from 22% to 53%).
 In the 2000s, because many of the characters who smoke are buff, handsome characters, tobacco has recently begun to be associated with images of healthiness and fashion.
 The more popular forms of tobacco shown from the 70s to now have been the bidi, the cigarette, and the cigar.